shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Putting It All Together

-As you might have guessed, your voice can literally be as powerful as your computer is.
-The toolchain we've established so far makes it possible to tigger certain actions with certain words.
-The possibility is limitless,
+As you might have guessed by now, your voice can literally be as powerful as your computer is.
+The toolchain we've established so far makes it possible to tigger almost any action of our choice with almost any words of our choice.
+The best part is, all the extra development work will only need to happen locally inside the ```pictrl``` script.
+That said, at the end of the day, what to do with such limitless possibility might be a matter of user experience.

 ## Appendix
 ### Install all the softwares needed